jtwool/TwitterGenderPredictor/README.md

 _jwolohan@indiana.edu_

 #### Description
 This is a Python implementation of Sap et al.'s gender prediction algorithm for Twitter.
+The algorithm should be 90% accurate given a large sample of users and a reasonable amount of data for each user.

 _Sap, M., Park, G., Eichstaedt, J., Kern, M., Stillwell, D., Kosinski, M., ... & Schwartz, H. A. (2014).
 Developing age and gender predictive lexica over social media.
 In Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP) (pp. 1146-1151)._